mattbrailsford/umbraco-fluidity/docs/_pages/02-api-02-trees.md

 permalink: /api/trees/index.html
 ---

-A tree is a hierarchical structure to help organise a section into logical sub-sections and is accessed in the main side panel of the Umbraco interface.
+A tree is a hierarchical structure that helps organise a section into logical sub-sections and is accessed in the main side panel of the Umbraco interface.
 In Fluidity, a section may only have a single tree definition, however you can use folder nodes to help organise the tree structure how you need it.

 ### Defining a tree